 numbness on areas where the medicine is accidentally applied.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

-It is not likely that other drugs you take orally or inject will have an effect on topically applied hydrocortisone and pramoxine.
+It is not likely that other drugs you take orally or inject will have an effect on topically applied Epifoam.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.